MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 - f is called potential
 - electrical potential, gravi potential
 - physic potential is on the opposite of the mathmatical potential

+# Lecture 21

+0000<->1000

+2023/05/03

+- partial derivative and gradient field
+- differentiable in everywhere and My=Mx
+- how to check whether a vector field is a gradient field